Foyer-Inc/insight-sdk/README.md

 //Can include a variety of options
 //options provided will overrule those set on the insight instance const anotherResult: ClassifyResult = await insight.classify(url, options)

+//Can also send a bulk request with an array of urls or files const bulkResult: ClassifyResult[] = await insight.bulkClassify([url, url, url], options)

 insight.classify(url)
     .then( (result: ClassifyResult) => {